awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

-Another strategy is to launch Spot Instances with a specified duration \(also known as Spot blocks\), which are designed not to be interrupted and will run continuously for the duration you select\.
-In rare situations, Spot blocks may be interrupted due to Amazon EC2 capacity needs\.
-In these cases, we provide a two\-minute warning before we terminate an instance, and you are not charged for the terminated instances even if you used them\.
-For more information, see [Define a duration for your Spot Instances](spot-requests.md#fixed-duration-spot-instances)\.

 ## How to get started<a name="spot-get-started"></a>

 The first thing you need to do is get set up to use Amazon EC2\.
 It can also be helpful to have experience launching On\-Demand Instances before launching Spot Instances\.